eclipse-theia/theia/doc/Developing.md

 If you do not have Git Bash installed on your system, [get one](https://gitforwindows.org/), or use `scoop`: `scoop install git`.

 ## Troubleshooting

+> First make sure that you follow the steps given in the [docs](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#run-the-browser-based-example-applicatio) correctly.

 ### Linux